-We’re following all Washington state guidelines for the appropriate Safe Start phase to guard against Covid-19 (coronavirus).
+We’re following all Washington state guidelines to guard against Covid-19 novel coronavirus.

 - Increasing sanitation procedures